Lich-Corals/linux-file-converter-addon/markdown/install-thunar.md

      ```

 ## Enable the action in Thunar
-- Open Thunar and navigate Edit/Configure custom actions...
+- Open Thunar and navigate Edit>Configure custom actions...
 - Click the "+" button to add a new action
 - Set the following Basic settings...
      - Name: Convert to...